|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 29, 1943 at 4:30pm

-Assigned to the 14th Air Force, 308th Bombardment Group, 373rd Bombardment Squadron.
+Assigned to the 14th Air Force (14th AF), 308th Bombardment Group (308th BG), 373rd Bombardment Squadron (373rd BS).
 Nicknamed "Flamingo".
+When lost, engines and weapon serial numbers unknown.
 No Missing Air Crew Report (MACR) was created for this loss.

-On July 29, 1943 took off on a bombing mission against the dockyards at Hong Kong.
+On July 29, 1943 took off from Yangkai Airfield piloted by Captain William Chenowith on a bombing mission against the dockyards at Hong Kong.
+Aboard was Chinese Air Force (CAF) observer 1st Lt.
+Hsu Tung Chow.
 Over the target, the formation encountered anti-aircraft fire but no enemy fighters.
-This B-24 made three bomb runs over the target before releasing their bombs.
+This B-24 made three bomb runs before releasing their bombs.
+During the mission, this bomber was testing a new retractable ball turret that was extended and caused excess drag and contributed to the bomber running low on fuel.

-Pilot Chenowith ordered the crew to bail out.
-Inside th cockpit, the observer, Chinese Air Force 1st Lt.
-Hsu Tung Chow accidentally opened his parachute and was trapped inside.
-In an effort to save him, the two pilots attempted to make a force landing into a rice paddy, but the B-24 landed too fast, impacted a burm and killed all three on impact.
+Over Yangkai roughly 25 miles from Luliang Airfield, ran out of fuel and pilot Chenowith ordered the crew to bail out.
+Inside th cockpit, 1st Lt.
+Chow accidentally opened his parachute and was trapped inside.
+In an effort to save him, the two pilots attempted to force land in a rice paddy, but landed too fast and the nose section impacted an earthen berm causing a fire that killed the pilot, co-pilot and observer inside.

 Fates of the Crew